Finding and defining your Niche

 “If you don’t have the guts be a meaningful specific, why do you think you can succeed as a wandering generality?”

-See, I run into this question of how to find your niche and define your niche over and over again when working with a new client on their website design project.
-When I ask, what’s your niche?
+See, I run into this question of niching over and over again when working with a new client on their website design project.
+When I ask, what's your niche?
 Who are you trying to serve?
-The answer is commonly: pregnant people and their families, or “people who want to feel better in their bodies“.
+The answer is commonly: pregnant pregnant people and their families.
+What's wrong with this?

-It seems ok of course – like – why would you want to turn people away?
-What’s wrong with choosing a broad niche spectrum?
-Well, “everyone” is a pretty broad spectrum niche of people, and after some conversation with most of you it becomes pretty clear that you are Not, in fact looking to serve All families.
+Well, it's a pretty broad spectrum of people, and after some conversation with most of you it becomes pretty clear that you are Not, in fact looking to serve All families.
 You are not even the right fit for all families.
-You’re not turning people away with your niche, you are helping the people you are meant to work with find you.

 Let’s break this quote down a little bit…

 So what would being a meaningful specific look like?
 Apparently it takes guts!
-On a basic level, defining your niche down to a specific target market means truly being specific in your niche!
-Let’s use a childbirth educator website as an example.
-So we’re not targeting pregnant people, or women of childbearing age, or new families, or….
-We’re talking about subsets within that.
+On a basic level of niching, specific means just that - specific!
+Let's use a childbirth educator website as an example.
+So we're not targeting pregnant people, or women of childbearing age, or new families, or....
+We're talking about subsets within that.

 So are you looking to market yourself as an expert in vbacs?
 Families having a second baby?
 Clients with anxiety?
 Families planning a home birth or wanting a natural birth in a hospital setting?
 Families who want evidence based care and are choosing medications and who would really love to have someone who will fully support them in that choice.
 “BUT I WANT TO SERVE ALL OF THEM!”
 YOU EXCLAIM.
 That’s fine, you still can, but pick the specific niche you really want to reach out to, and I promise you will see your client numbers go up.